-Sorry, but our website is best viewed on a device with a screen width greater than 320px.
-We'd still love to hear from you, feel free to contact us: email@example.com.
+Our website is best viewed on a device with a screen width greater than 320px.
+We'd still love to hear from you, email firstname.lastname@example.org.

 Written by Keith Steele, CEO of IOTech and EdgeX Foundry Board Member and the Chair of the Technical Steering Committee